James Cerretani

-Jamie Cerretani, (born October 2, 1981) is an American professional tennis player.
+Jamie Cerretani (born October 2, 1981) is an American inactive professional tennis player.
 A doubles specialist, he won four ATP World Tour titles in his career.
-He reached his career-high doubles ranking of World No. 45 on July 21, 2008.
+He reached his career-high doubles ranking of World No. 45 on July 21, 2008 and a singles ranking of No. 620 achieved on October 23, 2006.

 Cerretani attended Brown University, where he earned Ivy League Rookie of the Year honors in 2001 and graduated from Brown in 2004 with a degree in International Relations and Business Economics.